 Last updated 19 June 2018 (for month ending 31 May 2018)

-Uploading further documents during the Department’s processing time
+Uploading further evidence during processing

 Given the Department’s very long processing times for all partner visa applications, it has now become increasingly important to continue to accumulate and organise documents of your on-going relationship and upload these to your visa application during the Department’s processing time.